strohs/raytracer/README.md

 use `cargo build --release` to build the raytracer executable

 ### Running
-run the raytracer from the command line without any options:
+run the raytracer executable from the command line without any options:
 > raytracer

 this will generate the default scene: Cornell Box, with default settings of: width=1024 pixels,